 Traditionally, global onboarding was handled either by third-party agencies or managed internally by HR departments through standardized practices.
 Large corporations with offices worldwide typically had regional HR teams who would handle the local onboarding process.
 Country-specific regulations were met, and new hires were introduced to company policies and procedures in a stress-free way.

-However, this traditional model was too rigid and generic to properly engage an employee, and it would never work for an offshore team.
+However, this traditional model was too rigid and generic to engage an employee properly, and it would never work for an offshore team.

 With offshoring—hiring employees in lower-cost countries to take advantage of skill sets and reduce operational costs—the global onboarding process has become more flexible and specific to the needs of each offshore location.